omnius45467/itunes-search-skill/README.md

-# Alexa Boilerplate
+# Search iTunes Skill

-Quickly get started developing Amazon Alexa skills for you Amazon Echo.
+Install the Alexa Skill to be able to search for iTunes media.

 ## Setup